Richard A. Feiss

-Richard Albert Feiss (July 2, 1878 – June 4, 1954) was an American lawyer, business manager, and president of Joseph & Feiss Co. in Cleveland, Ohio.
-He is known as 6th president of the Taylor Society from 1922 to 1924.
+Richard Albert Feiss (July 2, 1878 – June 4, 1954) was an American lawyer and business executive.
+He was the 6th president of the Taylor Society from 1922 to 1924.

 Biography

 Youth, education and early career

-Feiss was born and raised in Cleveland, son of Julius Feiss (1848–1931).
+Feiss was born on July 2, 1878, in Cleveland, to Julius Feiss (1848–1931).
 He studied law at Harvard University, where he obtained his A.B. in 1901 and his L.L.B. in 1903.

 After his graduation Feiss had practiced law in New York for a year.
-In 1904 he returned to Cleveland to join the garment manufacturing company of his father, producer of men and boy's clothing.
+In 1904, he returned to Cleveland to join the garment manufacturing company of his father, producer of men and boy's clothing.
 The company had just opened a new factory, which was "actively working to eliminate the evils of the "outside" shop system."

 Further career

-In 1907 the company adopted the new name and trademark, Joseph & Feiss.
+In 1907, the company adopted the new name and trademark, Joseph & Feiss.
 Feiss adopted the new scientific management principles, and "set out to manage the company’s work force in a manner that would maximize productivity but at the same time create a humane work environment that would keep workers healthy and happy."

 Feiss joined "together Taylor’s principles of scientific management with Progressive era welfare capitalism, establishing a work environment at Joseph & Feiss that many at the time viewed as the most progressive in America."

-From 1922 to 1924 Feiss served as president of the Taylor Society as successor of Henry P. Kendall, and succeeded by Percy S. Brown in 1924.
+From 1922 to 1924, Feiss served as president of the Taylor Society as successor of Henry P. Kendall, and succeeded by Percy S. Brown in 1924.